Flurrywinde/dzvol/README.md

 ## Flurrywinde's Mods

-When the volume would go above 100%, this was maxing out at 100%.
+### Support volume over 100%
+On my systems, 100% volume is still too low, so I often raise it above 100%. `dzvol`, however, would show anything over 100% as still just 100%.
 Thus, I added two new parameters, --pulseaudio and --max.
-Normally, dzvol gets the volume from Alsa, but --pulseaudio calls pamixer to get it.
-Then, use --max to tell dzvol what the real maximum is (e.g. 200%), and it will show that as 100%.
+The original code gets the volume from Alsa, but --pulseaudio calls pamixer to get it.
+Then, use --max to tell dzvol what you want it to use for its maximum (e.g. 200%), and it will show that as 100% on the slider.

+#### TODO: Use the C library, libpulse, instead of popen'ing pamixer.
+I thought making a system call would be slow.
+Besides, no C programmer worth their salt shells out if there's a low-level way to do the same thing!
+But then I benchmarked it, and wow, the popen call to pamixer is an order of magnitude faster than using the alsa library (on average, 3 ms vs 0.2 ms).

+### Just for fun: color emojis for the icon

+Example: `dzvol -i "^fn(Noto Color Emoji:size=16)👻"`

+### Minor edits

+* -h without a parm = help.
+* Minor edits to the help output.
+* Say something if it aborts due to the lock file.

 Screenshot
 ----------